UTSASRG/Scaler/docs/ReadMe.md

 9. Check perf's data format to see whether perf's cycles represent function duration.
 10. Pie charts can only show the symptom (some component is slow) rather than the root cause (why that component is slow). eg:
 11. Categorize system call give user hints about what the an library API is doing.
 (Originally library functions are blackboxes).
 Thus, users can compare different API implementations.
 12. Casual profiling.
 For Coz, we can delay function calls in hook functions.
 To calculate the potential speedup.
+(Steven will check if this will work)
 13. Predict profiling data using ML rather than do the actual profiling.
 (Q: Which semantic data can we collect as features with current information?)
 14. For some known APIs eg: pthread library, system call.
 We already know their signature, so we can parse the parameters and do some analysis on them.
 Eg: Use them as ML features to predict latency .etc.